Why do mail servers get blacklisted?

 That means that simply relying on manually going through all of your own email, is not the most efficient method for weeding through spam messages anymore these days.

-As such there are published public blacklists of mail servers that have been relaying spam.
-This allows other mail servers to first check if they're receiving an email from a server's IP address that might have possibly been flagged for sending spam in the past.
+As such there are public blacklists of mail servers that have been relaying spam.
+This allows other mail servers to check if an email is from a server's IP address that might have possibly been flagged for sending spam in the past.

 For instance you can use our blacklist check tool to check if your server is currently listed on any public blacklists.